nawikre1/hatun/README.md

 Hatun – Secure Tunnel Service for Your Home Assistant

 Hatun (short for Home Assistant TUNnel) is a secure, privacy-first service that lets you access your Home Assistant instance from anywhere in the world.
-Powered by Cloudflare SSL certificates, Hatun provides fully encrypted connections—no VPN or complex router setup required.
+Powered by Let's Encrypt SSL certificates, Hatun provides fully encrypted connections—no VPN or complex router setup required.

 For just €6.05/month (incl.
 VAT), you get: